Dana94/2019-website/blog/images/git-commands.md

  create mode 100644 app.js
  ```

 Aside from using the command line, I do use a Git client called [GitKraken](https://www.gitkraken.com/git-client) for its visual representation of my ongoing work.
 I still have a lot of Git knowledge to retain, but I hoped this helps a beginner in the start of using Git.
-If there is more clarification needed, open an issue and I’d be happy to remedy this.

 [Found a typo or problem?
 Edit this page.]()